digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 There are instructions below on how to configure this setup.
 The sections below, unless explicitly stated otherwise, assume that this is the case.

+To prevent unexpected behavior, this feature enforces a unique package name and version for each DAR being uploaded to a participant node.
+This closes a loophole where the participant node allowed multiple DARs with the same package name and version.
+For backward compatibility, this restriction only applies for packages compiled with LF >= 1.16.
+If LF < 1.15 is used, there can be several packages with the same name and version but this should be corrected; duplicate package names and versions are no longer supported.

 Smart Contract Upgrade Basics
 -----------------------------